 This one is not a joke.
 There really is a baguette law in Paris.
 I know it sounds ridiculous, but the French take their baguettes very seriously.

 The law states that the traditional baguette can be made only with four ingredients: wheat flour, water, salt, and yeast, can’t be frozen or contain additives/preservatives, and have to be sold at the same place it’s made.

 Even the cemetery is popular

 We cap our Paris facts with a creepy one.
-Paris is home to the most visited cemetery in the world.
-Père Lachaise is a famous Parisian landmark that attracts around 3.5 million visitors per year.
+The capital of France is home to the most visited cemetery in the world.
+A visit to Père Lachaise is a popular Parisian bucket list activity that attracts around 3.5 million visitors per year.
 As you can imagine, the reason behind all that interest is not the beautiful setting of the cemetery but its famous inhabitants.
 Some of the most popular people buried in Père Lachaise are Édith Piaf, Oscar Wilde, Marcel Proust, Honore De Balzac, Frederic Chopin, and the rock legend Jim Morrison.